-Trading Participants and Retail Offer The offer for sale of the Trading Participants and Retail Offer Shares to be made in the Philippines
+to be made in the Philippines

-Trading Participants and Retail Offer Shares [84,180,900] Firms Shares being offered pursuant to the Trading Participants and Retail Offer
+Trading Participants and Retail Offer Shares 84,180,900 Offer Shares being offered pursuant to the Trading Participants and Retail Offer

 TRAIN R.A.
 No. 10963, or the Tax Reform for Acceleration and Inclusion Act

 TRB Traders Royal Bank

 TRM Trust Risk Management

 U.S. Dollars, USD or US\$ U.S. Dollars, the legal currency of the United States of America

 UB Universal bank

+UB license Universal banking license

 UITF Unit Investment Trust Fund

 UNCLOS United Nations Convention on the Law of the Sea

 VAT Value-Added Tax

 WHO World Health Organization